huychaubbs20-tech/MIS311_Portfolio_Chau-Hoang-Huy/README.md

 ## Key Findings / Insights

-1. The United States, Mexico, and Germany are predicted to remain the most visited countries in 2024, reflecting consistent tourism demand.
-2. Most top countries show a strong growth trend from 2022 to 2024, suggesting a recovery in international travel post-pandemic.
+Insight 1:
+The average predicted arrivals for 2024 is 38.32 million, indicating strong demand for international travel.
+Countries like the United States and Mexico are outliers with significantly higher values, showing their dominant tourism position.
+Insight 2:
-3. Some countries like Egypt show fluctuations in arrivals across years, indicating sensitivity to regional or global events.
+Comparing 2022 and 2023 arrivals, the mean growth indicates recovery in global tourism after the pandemic.
+Some countries show fluctuations, suggesting sensitivity to regional or global events.

 ## Visualizations